-If someone is pro-choice it means they think the decision to have an abortion is personal and private and they do not think a person should be forced to have an abortion, place a child for adoption or bear a child.
-People who are pro-choice think abortions should be accessible and available to anyone who wants one and they recognize that having an abortion is often not an easy decision to make.
-They do not wish upon anyone to have to make this decision or have this procedure.
+No, people are not pro-abortion.
+If someone is pro-choice it means that they think the decision to have an abortion is personal and private and they do not think a person should be forced to have an abortion or bear a child.
+People who are pro-choice would also be against forcing a person to place their child for adoption.